David Blatt: Return to Europe

 On June 1, 2016, Blatt was named the new head coach for Darüşşafaka of the Turkish Super League and the EuroLeague.
 In his first season with Darüşşafaka, Blatt coached the team to the EuroLeague quarterfinals, where they eventually lost 1–3 to Real Madrid.
 In the Turkish Super League, Darüşşafaka was eliminated in the semifinals by Fenerbahçe.

 In his second season with Darüşşafaka, Blatt won the 2018 EuroCup Championship, becoming only the second coach in history (after Dusan Ivkovic) who won Euroleague (with Maccabi in 2014), EuroBasket (with Russia in 2007), EuroCup and Olympic medals (bronze with Russia in 2012).

 On June 27, 2018, Blatt was officially named the head coach for Olympiacos of the Greek Basket League and the EuroLeague, signing a two-year contract.
 On October 6, 2019, Blatt parted ways with Olympiacos after one season, announcing he had been diagnosed with PPMS and was currently in treatment for the degenerative condition, which will affect him the rest of his life.

 Executive career

 On December 18, 2019, Blatt announced his retirement from coaching after the New York Knicks hired him as a consultant.

 Blatt's contract was not renewed after the 19–20 season.

 On May 28, 2020, through the Israeli company True Player Group (50% of the shares are owned by the Blatt family), he became co-owner of Czech basketball club BC Brno.

+During the 2022–23 Israeli Basketball Premier League, Blatt served as a consultant for Maccabi Tel Aviv.

+During the 2023 FIBA Basketball World Cup he served as a consultant for the Canadian national basketball team.

+During the upcoming season, Blatt will serve as a consultant for the Arizona Wildcats.